 She has won a several prizes in national as well as international competitions.
-From the latest, 2nd prize at the Davide Popper international cello competition in Várpalota, Hungary; 2nd prize and special prize at the International Dotzauer cello competition in Dresden; "Talents for Europe" international competition for strings - Slovakia (1st prize), National competition of conservatories (2nd prize), FINALIST of the "Flame" competition in Paris.
+From the latest Gustav Mahler Prize in Jihlava; 2nd prize at the David Popper International cello competition in Várpalota, Hungary; 2nd prize and special prize at the International Dotzauer cello competition in Dresden; "Talents for Europe" international competition for strings - Slovakia (1st prize), National competition of conservatories (2nd prize), FINALIST of the "Flame" competition in Paris.

 As a soloist she debuted with Prague Symphony Orchestra FOK playing the Tchaikovsky´s Rokoko variations with Marek Šedivý conducting.
 With world renowned young violinist Josef Špaček she performed Vivaldi's Doubleconcerto for violin and cello in Dvorak hall of Rudolfinum in Prague.
 She recorded for austrian TV ÖRF accompanied by Webern Kammerphilharmonie and for Digital hall of the Czech Philharmonic she released a recording of Debussy cello sonata together with pianist David Marecek, director of the Czech philharmonic.
 In 2019 she made her debut in famous Goldensaal in Musikverein, Vienna with Bruno Walter symphony orchestra.

 She attends regularly masterclasses with great and truly inspiring musicians.
 Amongst the ones who inspired her the most were for example Alisa Weilerstein, Reinhard Latzko Xenia Jankovic, Christoph Richter and Claudio Bohorquez.